Battle of Antón Lizardo: Background

-After the mutiny and passage to Havana, where Spanish colonial military forces in Cuba granted him safety, Marin began purchasing small steamships to convert for war.
-Marin's sympathies were in line with the conservative government of President General Miguel Miramón who at that time were fighting the liberal government forces of Veracruz, Veracruz.
-Tomás Marin hoped to acquire ships, recruit sailors, and then sail them to Veracruz to begin operating in the region.
+After the mutiny and passage to Havana, where Spanish colonial military forces in Cuba granted him safety, Tomás Marín Sabalza began purchasing small steamships to convert for war.
+Marín's sympathies were in line with the conservative government of President General Miguel Miramón who at that time were fighting the liberal government forces of Veracruz, Veracruz.
+Tomás Marín hoped to acquire ships, recruit sailors, and then sail them to Veracruz to begin operating in the region.
 He was also to transport 4,000 muskets and artillery shells to resupply the conservative army.
-Many men under Marin were sailors he had mutinied with, others were recruited Cubans.
+Many men under Marín were sailors he had mutinied with, others were recruited Cubans.
 In mid February, by the time the mutineers and Cubans left for the Mexican coast, four steamers had been acquired and armed.
-Rear Admiral Marin's expedition included his flagship renamed General Miramón, the screw sloop Marquis of Havana or Marquis de la Havana, the Democracy, the Union and the Messic.
+Rear Admiral Marín's expedition included his flagship renamed General Miramón, the screw sloop Marquis of Havana or Marquis de la Havana, the Democracy, the Union and the Messic.
 General Miramón and Marquis of Havana were armed with one howitzer each.
-They did not all leave Cuba at the same time, so they were directed by Rear Admiral Marin to rendezvous with him off Antón Lizardo, where they would then sail to Sacrificios, Mexico.
+They did not all leave Cuba at the same time, so they were directed by Rear Admiral Marín to rendezvous with him off Antón Lizardo, where they would then sail to the Isla de Sacrificios.

-General Miramón and Marquis of Havana arrived off Antón Lizardo north of the San Juan de Ulúa fortress on March 6, 1860 where a United States Navy frigate was operating.
-The Mexican garrison of the fortress signaled Marin's ships to identify themselves, but the two steamers did nothing.
+General Miramón and Marquis of Havana arrived off Antón Lizardo north of the fortress of San Juan de Ulúa on 6 March 1860 where a United States Navy frigate was operating.
+The Mexican garrison of the fortress signaled Marín's ships to identify themselves, but the two steamers did nothing.
 It was then realized that the vessels were from the expedition so immediately the soldiers began strengthening their position.
 They also warned the nearby U.S. ship.
 USS Savannah signaled the ships, but once again no response was made.
-Her commander then sent for and issued orders to USS Saratoga to arrest Rear Admiral Marin, with the help of two chartered steamers.
+Her commander then sent for and issued orders to USS Saratoga to arrest Rear Admiral Marín, with the help of two chartered steamers.
 Only Saratoga was armed, the chartered steamers Wave and Indianola did not have guns but carried United States Navy sailors and United States Army troops.
 Indianola had a complement of eighty officers, crew members and soldiers.
-USS Saratoga was commanded by Commodore Thomas Turner of the Home Squadron and was manned on average by 200 officers and men.
+USS Saratoga was commanded by Commander Thomas Turner of the Home Squadron and was manned on average by 200 officers and men.
 She was armed with four 8-inch (200mm) guns and eighteen 32-pounders.
 USS Savannah did not engage and never left anchorage, since she was apparently too slow to chase the targeted steamers.
 Mexican troops in the fortress were too far out of range and did not participate either.